Ritesh224s/Guess-Master/README.md

 # Guess-Master
-Guess Master: A fun Python game where players guess a random numbers.
+Guess Master: A fun Python game where player guess a random numbers.